-everything you need to know about covid testing and face mask rules | ExBulletin
+everything you need to know about Covid testing and face mask rules | ExBulletin

 Another 200 million will be available to high schools to offer face-to-face summer schools.

-The Department for Education Officers is said to be studying the evidence and cost-effectiveness of adding extra hours at the beginning and end of the day.
+The Department of Education Officers is reportedly studying the evidence and cost-effectiveness of adding extra hours at the beginning and end of the day.

-The government has also appointed education recovery tsar Sir Kevan Collins to increase the number of children learning to be lost during the pandemic.
+The government has also appointed the education recovery tsar, Sir Kevan Collins, to increase the number of children learning to be lost during the pandemic.
 Sir Collins will lead a team of experts who will design proposals on how to help children catch up.

 In an interview with the BBC, Sir Kevan said: “I think we need to think about extra hours not just to learn, but for kids to be together, to play, to do competitive sports, to music, to drama because these are critical areas which have been lost in their development “.